Vasectomy Reversal, Step-by-Step

 How will I know if a vasectomy reversal has been successful?

-You will be asked to set up a post operative follow up visit with our 20 year urology experienced physician assistant (Michael Schumacher, PA-C).
-He will be review the healing, pain and wound closure.
+You will be asked to set up a post operative follow up visit with our 17 years urology experienced physician assistant (Jennifer LeVine, PA-C).
+She will be review the healing, pain and wound closure.